You do not need to be working to claim Child Tax Credit. Check how much you could get if you are responsible for one or more children.

 How Often Do You Get Child Tax Credits?

 Tax credits payment dates are set at every week or sometimes every 4 weeks.
 Your claim form offers you a choice of how often you get paid.
-Find out the usual payment dates and Child Tax Credit payments over Christmas or bank holidays.
+Check tax credits payment dates 2019 over Christmas and bank holidays.

 What is the Process for Child Tax Credit Change Bank Details?